dr-jpk/weather-forecast/final_report.md

 The confusion matrix shows the number of true positive (TP), false positive (FP), true negative (TN), and false negative (FN) predictions.
 In this case, the model made 20151 true positive predictions for class 0, 3057 true positive predictions for class 1, 947 false positive predictions for class 1, and 3080 false negative predictions for class 0.

-The table below the confusion matrix shows precision, recall, and F1-score for each class, as well as their macro-averaged and weighted-averaged values.
+The table below the confusion matrix shows precision, recall, and F1-score for each class, as well as their macro-averaged and weighted-average values.
 Precision is the ratio of true positives to the total predicted positives, recall is the ratio of true positives to the total actual positives, and F1-score is the harmonic mean of precision and recall.
-The macro-averaged values are the unweighted average of precision, recall, and F1-score for both classes, while the weighted-averaged values take into account the proportion of each class in the data.
+The macro-averaged values are the unweighted average of precision, recall, and F1-score for both classes, while the weighted-average values take into account the proportion of each class in the data.

 ### Gaussian Naive Bayes

 Gaussian Naive Bayes is a simple and effective probabilistic classification algorithm that can be used for weather forecasting.
 This algorithm is particularly useful when dealing with high-dimensional data, where the number of features (weather variables) is large.
-It assumes that each feature follows a Gaussian (normal) distribution, and uses Bayes' theorem to calculate the probability of a certain weather condition (class) given the observed values of the weather variables (features).
+It assumes that each feature follows a Gaussian (normal) distribution and uses Bayes' theorem to calculate the probability of a certain weather condition (class) given the observed values of the weather variables (features).

 In weather forecasting, we often have a large number of weather variables to consider, such as temperature, humidity, pressure, wind speed, and precipitation.
 These variables can be used as features in the Gaussian Naive Bayes algorithm, allowing us to make predictions about the weather condition (class) for the next day based on the observed values of these variables.